|

 Will Rogers PTA

-Louise has a BA in Biology from Antioch College and has taken classes at UCLA Extension (and taught there), Santa Monica College, West LA Community College, and Cal State Northridge.
-She is currently working toward a doctorate at UCLA in the Educational Leadership Program.
+Louise has an Ed.D. from UCLA and a BA in Biology from Antioch College.
+Over the years, she has taken classes at UCLA Extension (and taught there), Santa Monica College, West LA Community College, and Cal State Northridge.
 Prior to marrying and raising a family here in Santa Monica, she traveled extensively.
 She works in film, television, and education.